A SHINY TWO SHINY COMPILATION HAS BEEN RELEASED ON CAPTURED TRACKS

-Gayna Florence Perry is perhaps best known for her work with cult Eighties band Shiny Two Shiny.
-Signed to Red Flame in 1982 they released a mini LP entitled 'Halfway Across The Rainbow' and a single from the LP 'Waiting For us'.
+Gayna Rose Madder is perhaps best known for her work with cult Eighties band Shiny Two Shiny.
+Signed to Red Flame in 1982 they released a mini LP entitled 'Halfway Across The Rainbow' and a single from 'Waiting For us' that features different versions to the LP.

 A mixture of bright and breezy synth pop with some darker undercurrents, both records made a dent in the indie charts with the band gaining positive reviews in the music press both for their releases and for their live performances.
 Acclaimed by John Peel they also broke through into the mainstream seeing some daytime airplay on Radio 1.
 They also toured Europe with some TV appearances along the way.

-Originally under the name of Flo Sullivan, Gayna Florence Perry had started her musical career in a band called 'A Formal Sigh' back in 1980.
+Originally under the name of Flo Sullivan, Gayna Rose Madder had started her musical career in a band called 'A Formal Sigh' back in 1980.
 A Peel session followed before she went on to form Shiny Two Shiny with 'Formal Sigh' member Robin Surtees.

 She then embarked on a solo career, releasing one single as Flo Sullivan and two more as Gayna Rose Madder.